top of page

 R’ Hillel Shklover continues,

-Amazingly, the gematria of the word “Etz Yosef” equals “Yeshu” the name Yeshua of Nazareth is known today in Israel,
+Amazingly, the gematria of the word “Etz Yosef” equals “Yeshu,” the name that Yeshua of Nazareth is known by today in Israel,

 עץ יוסף = ישו